- 8 July 2022

 The University of Melbourne (Melbourne) and the University of Manchester (Manchester) support research collaboration and the development of globally-engaged researchers through the Melbourne and Manchester Graduate Research Group.
-Highly sought-after calls for PhD project proposals in 2019 and 2020 provided funding for 26 supervisory teams and 32 candidates.
+Established in 2019, annual calls for joint PhD project proposals have so far provided funding for 32 supervisory teams and 44 candidates across the humanities and sciences.
 Jointly awarded/dual PhD programs provide candidates with access to complementary facilities, expertise and field environments, a global perspective, and an international fluency that will enable future developments in their field and provide a pool of talented employees for global academia and industry.

 Melbourne and Manchester are again calling for project proposals to establish pairs of jointly awarded/dual PhD research projects.
 Each successful team of collaborating Primary Investigators (PIs) will receive funding for two jointly awarded/dual PhD candidates, one based in Manchester and one based in Melbourne.
 Funding for each candidate will include tuition fees, a full living stipend allowance, research training support, health insurance and travel allowance.

 Project proposals are open to all research areas, particularly those that are of mutual strength for Manchester and Melbourne.

 At the end of the successful completion of the program, each candidate will be eligible to receive a PhD, recognised by two testamurs, one from Melbourne and one from Manchester, stating the joint nature of the award and name of the partner institution.

 This call for joint PhD project proposals is open to applications from academic supervisors only.
 If you are a prospective candidate interested in applying for a joint PhD, please refer to the information available here.